"I've been married to the same person three times", I said.

 *gari-soaking: used to refer to our student life days.

-pS: We had to use 'fake' wedding bands for the civil ceremony, because of-course I still hadn't found my perfect ring.
+pS: We had to use 'makeshift' wedding bands for the civil ceremony, because of-course I still hadn't found my perfect ring.
 If you missed it, you can read about my real wedding ring here.